davidgfnet/superfw-docs/content/docs/usermanual/patches.md

 Patch generation
 ----------------

-While it is possible to generate a _Patch Database_ yourself, we do not recommend it since it is quite complex.
-In general, it is better to use patches for specific games that require it, and use the built-in database for commercial games.
+It is possible to generate your own patches (recommended when playing a non-official game) by using the built-in PatchEngine or the web-based patch generator.

-Patches for a specific ROM can be generated using the PatchEngine.
-The resulting patch will be cached under the `/.superfw/patches` directory so that it can be reused in the future.
+The built-in PatchEngine is quite slow and not very capable.
+It is fine for most homebrew games, simple ROM hacks (ie. translations) or if your ROM is not in the database.
+Run the patch generator and it will produce a patch file under the `/.superfw/patches` directory so that it can be reused in the future.

 ![Patch engine option in the ROM load menu](/images/screenshots/menu-load-patchengine.png)

-Patches might also be generated using the [web-based patch generator tool](https://patchtool.superfw.davidgf.net/) and placed in the aforementioned cache directory or next to the ROM file using the `.patch` extension.
+Patches might also be generated using the [web-based patch generator tool](https://patchtool.superfw.davidgf.net/) and placed in the aforementioned cache directory or next to the ROM file using the `.patch` extension (or under `/.superfw/patches`).

+{{< tip "info" >}}

+### Using the web-based patch generation tool

+We strongly recommend using the web-based tool for patch generation.
+It is quite slow but it generates the highest quality patches.
+It can however fail to produce useful patches in some cases, some games can't simply be fixed for SuperCard devices.

+{{< /tip >}}